MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Microsoft.Windows.UpdateNotificationPipeline.UNPCampaignManagerCleaningCampaign

-This event indicates that the Campaign Manager is cleaning up the campaign content
+This event indicates that the Campaign Manager is cleaning up the campaign content.

 The following fields are available:

-- **CampaignConfigVersion**  Configuration version for the current campaign
+- **CampaignConfigVersion**  Configuration version for the current campaign.
-- **CampaignID**  Current campaign that's running on UNP
+- **CampaignID**  The current campaign that is running on Update Notification Pipeline (UNP).
-- **ConfigCatalogVersion**  Current catalog version of UNP
+- **ConfigCatalogVersion**  The current catalog version of the Update Notification Pipeline (UNP).
-- **ContentVersion**  Content version for the current campaign on UNP
+- **ContentVersion**  Content version for the current campaign on UNP.
 - **CV**  Correlation vector
-- **DetectorVersion**  Most recently run detector version for the current campaign on UNP
+- **DetectorVersion**  Most recently run detector version for the current campaign on UNP.
-- **GlobalEventCounter**  Client-side counter that indicates the event ordering sent by the user
+- **GlobalEventCounter**  Client-side counter that indicates the event ordering sent by the user.
-- **PackageVersion**  Current UNP package version
+- **PackageVersion**  Current UNP package version.

 ### Microsoft.Windows.UpdateNotificationPipeline.UnpCampaignManagerGetIsCamppaignCompleteFailed

-This event is sent when a campaign completion status query fails
+This event is sent when a campaign completion status query fails.

 The following fields are available:

-- **CampaignConfigVersion**  Configuration version for the current campaign
+- **CampaignConfigVersion**  Configuration version for the current campaign.
-- **CampaignID**  Current campaign that's running on UNP
+- **CampaignID**  Current campaign that is running on Update Notification Pipeline (UNP).
-- **ConfigCatalogVersion**  Current catalog version of UNP
+- **ConfigCatalogVersion**  Current catalog version of UNP.
-- **ContentVersion**  Content version for the current campaign on UNP
+- **ContentVersion**  Content version for the current campaign on UNP.
-- **CV**  Correlation vector
+- **CV**  Correlation vector.
-- **DetectorVersion**  Most recently run detector version for the current campaign on UNP
+- **DetectorVersion**  Most recently run detector version for the current campaign on UNP.
-- **GlobalEventCounter**  Client-side counter that indicates the event ordering sent by the user
+- **GlobalEventCounter**  Client-side counter that indicates the event ordering sent by the user.
-- **hresult**  HRESULT of the failure
+- **hresult**  HRESULT of the failure.
-- **PackageVersion**  Current UNP package version
+- **PackageVersion**  Current UNP package version.

 ### Microsoft.Windows.UpdateNotificationPipeline.UNPCampaignManagerHeartbeat

-This event is sent at the start of the CampaignManager event and is intended to be used as a heartbeat
+This event is sent at the start of the CampaignManager event and is intended to be used as a heartbeat.

 The following fields are available:

-- **CampaignConfigVersion**  Configuration version for the current campaign
+- **CampaignConfigVersion**  Configuration version for the current campaign.
-- **CampaignID**  Currently campaign that's running on UNP
+- **CampaignID**  Currently campaign that is running on Update Notification Pipeline (UNP).
-- **ConfigCatalogVersion**  Current catalog version of UNP
+- **ConfigCatalogVersion**  Current catalog version of UNP.
-- **ContentVersion**  Content version for the current campaign on UNP
+- **ContentVersion**  Content version for the current campaign on UNP.
-- **CV**  Correlation vector
+- **CV**  Correlation vector.
-- **DetectorVersion**  Most recently run detector version for the current campaign on UNP
+- **DetectorVersion**  Most recently run detector version for the current campaign on UNP.
-- **GlobalEventCounter**  Client-side counter that indicates the event ordering sent by the user
+- **GlobalEventCounter**  Client-side counter that indicates the event ordering sent by the user.
-- **PackageVersion**  Current UNP package version
+- **PackageVersion**  Current UNP package version.

 ### Microsoft.Windows.UpdateNotificationPipeline.UnpCampaignManagerRunCampaignFailed

-This event is sent when the Campaign Manager encounters an unexpected error while running the campaign
+This event is sent when the Campaign Manager encounters an unexpected error while running the campaign.

 The following fields are available:

-- **CampaignConfigVersion**  Configuration version for the current campaign
+- **CampaignConfigVersion**  Configuration version for the current campaign.
-- **CampaignID**  Currently campaign that's running on UNP
+- **CampaignID**  Currently campaign that's running on Update Notification Pipeline (UNP).
-- **ConfigCatalogVersion**  Current catalog version of UNP
+- **ConfigCatalogVersion**  Current catalog version of UNP.
-- **ContentVersion**  Content version for the current campaign on UNP
+- **ContentVersion**  Content version for the current campaign on UNP.
-- **CV**  Correlation vector
+- **CV**  Correlation vector.
-- **DetectorVersion**  Most recently run detector version for the current campaign on UNP
+- **DetectorVersion**  Most recently run detector version for the current campaign on UNP.
-- **GlobalEventCounter**  Client-side counter that indicates the event ordering sent by the user
+- **GlobalEventCounter**  Client-side counter that indicates the event ordering sent by the user.
-- **hresult**  HRESULT of the failure
+- **hresult**  HRESULT of the failure.
-- **PackageVersion**  Current UNP package version
+- **PackageVersion**  Current UNP package version.

 ## Upgrade events